Miamiohlibs/python/README.md

 # python
-Contains files used to process library ILS data with python
+Contains files used to setup python to Sierra api and process json response to and from Sierra.